 In year one, students participate in tutorials and critiques focusing on their individual practice/research, and attend an ARC-specific programme of lectures on audiences and publics; art and media industries; applied critical aesthetics; sustainable practice.
 They also work toward the realization of public-oriented practice/research outcomes, such as exhibitions, publications, performances or talks.
 In year two, they implement their Major Project engaging with questions developed in dialogue either with an ARC project partner such as Dublin City Arts Office, led by the LAB, IFI or IMMA, or their own chosen collaborators (these might be individuals or organisations working either within or beyond the art field).
 The form of each Major Project is wholly determined by each student, but might involve the production of artworks, exhibitions, publications, performances, talks or PhD proposals.

-The MA in Art Research Collaboration is open to graduates from any discipline area whose current research focus has identified art thinking and practices as a significant componant and those with an established track record of art research and/or practice.
-Applicants must demonstrate an informed engagement with art research, and identify a potential area for further study by submitting either;
+The MA in Art and Research Collaboration is open to graduates from any discipline area whose current research focus has identified art thinking and practices as a significant component, and to those with an established track record of art practice/research.
+Applicants must demonstrate an informed engagement with art practice/research, and identify a potential area for further study by submitting either;

 A Project Proposal consisting of 4 x A4 pages comprising plans and images of a proposed project of practice-based work and explanatory text, if the research is envisaged as being delivered primarily through practice-led enquiry.
 If the project involves the production of artworks, applicants must also submit documentation of previous artwork (max.
 10 images, on DVD or USB flash drive/memory stick).
 If the practice involves the production of written texts, applicants must also submit samples of previous writing.